-- 1. Name of Intervention: Alternatives to Opioid Prescriving in the ED - 2.
+- 1. Name of Intervention: Decrease opioid use and increase ALTO use in ED - 2.
 Please use the table below to identify which statewide and selected local quality measures (from the hospital's response to Question 6 in the Hospital Application) the hospital will address through this intervention.
 As a reminder, each of the statewide and selected local quality measures must be identified for at least one intervention.
 As such, if this is the only intervention addressing a given Focus Area, all statewide quality measures and all selected local quality measures for that Focus Area must be included in this response.
 This response should align with the intervention-specific list included in the response to Question 7 in the Hospital Application.